YottaDB/YDBDoc/MessageRecovery/errors.rst

 GETSOCKNAMERR, Getting the socket name failed from getsockname(): (errno == aaaa) xxxx

-Run Time Error: This indicates getsockname() system call, which retrieves the locally bound address of the specified socket, failed.
+Run Time Error: This indicates that the getsockname() system call, which retrieves the locally bound address of the specified socket, failed.

 Action: Review the accompanying messages and error code.